75 Francis Street, Boston, MA 02115

-Boston offers first-class medical care in the form of Brigham and Women’s Hospital (BWH).
-As a partner with the Dana-Farber Cancer Institute, and a component in the greater Harvard Medical School family, BWH offers the promise of unrivaled diagnosis and treatment of cancer, with a major emphasis on that of mesothelioma and related pleural conditions.
+Mesothelioma patients can access first-class cancer care at Brigham and Women’s Hospital (BWH) in Boston.
+As a partner with the Dana-Farber Cancer Institute, and a component in the greater Harvard Medical School family, BWH offers the promise of unrivaled diagnosis and treatment of cancer, with a major emphasis on mesothelioma and related pleural conditions.

-This team embraces a non-invasive, multi-modal approach, offering multiple treatment options and combinations for mesothelioma and other conditions, with specialists from all of the hospital’s affiliates contributing.
-The IMP has made great inroads into the biology and target discovery of mesothelioma, including growth control, over-expressed genes, and the expression of specific antigens.
-However, they also stress the need for MPM diagnosis, pathology, and improvements in treatment, outcome, and patterns of recurrence.
+The treatment team at IMP embraces a multimodal approach, offering multiple treatment options and combinations for mesothelioma and other conditions.
+Specialists from all of the hospital’s affiliates contribute to patient care.
+IMP has made great inroads into the biology and target discovery of mesothelioma, including growth control, over-expressed genes and the expression of specific antigens.
+However, the program also stresses the need for improved approaches to mesothelioma diagnosis, pathology and treatments, and a better understanding of patient outcomes and patterns of recurrence.

-The IMP is also a center for mesothelioma research, with scientists representing basic, translational, and clinical approaches all collaborating to not only understand mesothelioma's causes, but to utilize their findings to improve potential therapies.
+IMP also is a center for mesothelioma research, with scientists from multiple backgrounds collaborating to improve future therapies and learn more about the cancer and its causes.
 Since 1993, these research collaborations have resulted in a wide array of individual and joint publications.